 In the future, additional phases of improvements (from Colorado Blvd. to Elm St.) could increase the level of storm water service in the low lying area to a 50-year storm system, depending on the proposed designs of future pipes.
 Upon completion of these later phases, flooding within the University Hills neighborhood will be significantly reduced, improving public safety during larger storm events

-Construction on this storm infrastructure project is scheduled to begin in early 2018.
-Work is anticipated to last about one year, with 4 to 6 months of work on Yale before moving to S. Glencoe St.
+Construction on this storm infrastructure project began at the intersection of E. Yale Avenue and S. Dahlia Street on February 5, 2018.
+Work is anticipated to last about one year, with 4 to 6 months of work on E. Yale Avenue before moving to S. Glencoe Street.
+When completed, this project will provide a 10-year storm drain system to relieve persistent flooding and adequately drain the surrounding neighborhood's low-lying area.

 For questions about active construction issues requiring an immediate response during the week: